A cautious use of auxiliary outcomes for decision-making in randomized clinical trials

 In scenario 1, without treatment effects, all three designs control the type-I error at the $5\%.$ The \textit{Auxiliary-Augmented} design has the largest proportion of trials stopped for futility, $87\%,$ compared to $72\%$ for the \textit{Primary-Only} design, and $63\%$ for the \textit{Auxiliary-Only} design.
 In scenario 2, with treatment effects both on primary and auxiliary outcomes, the \textit{Auxiliary-Augmented} and \textit{Primary-Only} designs have $83\%$ and $81\%$ power respectively compared to and $88\%$ for the \textit{Auxiliary-Only} design.
 The \textit{Auxiliary-Augmented} design has a smaller percentage of stopping for futility (5\%) than the \textit{Primary-Only} design (14\%).
 This reflects that joint modeling of primary and auxiliary outcomes can effectively capture the presence of treatment effect, reducing the likelihood that a trial is erroneously stopped for futility.

-In scenario 3, with a treatment effect only on the auxiliary outcomes, as expected, the \textit{Auxiliary-Only} design has an inflated type-I error $72\%$, while the \textit{Auxiliary-Augmented} and \textit{Auxiliary-Only} designs control the type-I error at $5\%.$ Due to promising auxiliary data, the \textit{Auxiliary-Augmented} design has an slightly higher sample size of $72\%$ patients compared to $70\%$ of the \textit{Auxiliary-Only} design.
+In scenario 3, with a treatment effect only on the auxiliary outcomes, as expected, the \textit{Auxiliary-Only} design has an inflated type-I error $72\%$, while the \textit{Auxiliary-Augmented} and \textit{Auxiliary-Only} designs control the type-I error at $5\%.$ Due to promising auxiliary data, the \textit{Auxiliary-Augmented} design has a slightly higher proportion of trials stopped for futility, $72\%$ patients compared to $70\%$ of the \textit{Auxiliary-Only} design.
 Importantly, in this scenario, the \textit{Auxiliary-Augmented} prevents inflation of type-I error based on promising auxiliary data.

 { }